 Recommended sequence of math courses

-It is expected that students will have completed at least one, and preferably both ancillary math courses before beginning the PSYC 304-306 sequence.
-Thus, students should plan to take the ancillary mathematics courses during their two years.
-Assuming a strong background in math a computer science course is strongly recommended to prepare students for future academic and non-academic careers.
-Students should discuss with their advisor the ancillary math requirements as early as possible after deciding to major in Psychology.
+Students should discuss the Ancillary Quantitative Requirement with their Psychology Faculty advisor as early as possible after declaring the major.
+It is expected that students will have completed at least one, and preferably both courses before beginning the 304-306 sequence.
+Thus, students should plan to take these courses during their first two years.
+Assuming a strong background in math, a computer science course is strongly recommended to prepare students for future academic and non-academic careers.

-Psychology majors are to abide by Academic Council's double dipping policy which instructs that not more than three courses offered by one department may count towards two different majors.
+Psychology majors are to abide by Academic Council's double dipping policy which instructs that 21 credit hours must be unique to a major (seven 3 credit hour courses).
 There are two notable exceptions for the Psychology Department:

 - Co-Majoring in Neuroscience.
 Neuroscience Majors/Minors may count any psychology courses they take that count towards the Neuroscience Major/Minor towards both majors.